xillonz/item-comparison/README.md

  * choice
  * search

-Filters are applied by adding the filter name surrounded by hyphens. `ColumnName-choice-range-` Multiple filters can be applied to each column.
+Filters are applied by adding the filter name surrounded by hyphens. `ColumnName-choice-range-`.
+Multiple filters can be applied to each column.
 Columns can be spread over multiple sheets within the same file, the comparison tool will collate them together and create all relevant filters.